ember-learn/ember-blog/source/2019-08-16-ember-3-12-released.md

 responsive: true
 ---

 Today the Ember project is releasing version 3.12 of Ember.js, Ember Data, and Ember CLI.
+This release of Ember.js is an LTS (Long Term Support) candidate.
+LTS candidates contain no new features, and have an extended support schedule.
+To learn about the next wave of features coming in future releases, see the [Octane release plan](https://blog.emberjs.com/2019/08/15/octane-release-plan.html) post.

 This release kicks off the 3.13 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 You can read more about our general release process here: